bflorat/qdwizard/README.md

 #Requirements
-* To use QDWizard, just add the qdwizard-release.jar to your CLASSPATH
+* To use QDWizard, just add the qdwizard-<release>.jar to your CLASSPATH
 * JRE 1.5 and above

 #Manual
 ## Concepts
-* A wizard is build of several screens.
+* A wizard is build of several screens
-* Previous and next screens decision is taken by the wizard class.
+* Previous and next screens decision is taken by the wizard class
 * Wizard data is stored in a map named 'data'.
 It is accessible from Wizard and Screen class.
 Store and get options selected by the user here.

 ### Wizard creation